olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

 ## Problem

 In late 2022, Genomics invited 3,000 MassMutual policyholders to discover their genetic risk of common health conditions as a free benefit.
 54% created an account from the landing page.
-Surveys showed the rest had key concerns about:
+Surveys showed the rest had key concerns:

 - Lack of clarity about who was behind the test.
 - Unclear value proposition.